IgniteUI/igniteui-docfx/en/components/themes/theming-demo.md

 // import first the IgniteUI themes library
 @import "~igniteui-angular/lib/core/styles/themes/index";

-// NEVER FORGET to include the igx-core first!
+// Don't forget to include the igx-core first
 @include igx-core();
 // the default color palette is passed to the global theme
 @include igx-theme($default-palette);